Georgia State Route 920

-Georgia State Route 920 (SR 920) is a 17.1 mi arterial road in the Metro Atlanta area in the state of Georgia.
-The route number is a temporary designation placed along the route while it is upgraded to be converted to be a future alignment of SR 81.
+State Route 920 (SR 920) was a 17.1 mi arterial road in the Metro Atlanta area in the state of Georgia.
+The route number was a temporary designation placed along the route while it is upgraded to be converted to be a future alignment of SR 81.
 It connects the county seat of Henry County, McDonough, to the seat of Fayette County, Fayetteville via SR 54.
 It is known locally as Jonesboro Street in the city limits of McDonough, Jonesboro Road in Henry County, and McDonough Road in Clayton and Fayette counties.
 In honor of the late founder of Chick-fil-A, the majority of the route is signed as the S. Truett Cathy Highway.
+In August 2023, the route was officially dissolved.

 Route description

 The route's western terminus is a junction with SR 54 in Fayetteville.
 From here, McDonough–Fayetteville Road travels east as a two-lane road (one in each direction), crossing the Flint River into the southern part of Clayton County.
 The road takes a winding path through the area theorized to be the setting for the Tara plantation in the novel Gone with the Wind after crossing the river.
 It passes to the north of Lovejoy High School before coming to an intersection with US 19/US 41/SR 3 in Lovejoy.
 After crossing over the Norfolk Southern (formerly Macon and Western Railroad) track, the road continues northeast from an intersection with Hastings Bridge Road (formerly SR 3).
 The road enters Henry County, where it takes the name, Jonesboro Road.
 It passes south of Dutchtown High School, and then crosses over Walnut Creek.
 Now traveling east, the road crosses over Interstate 75 (I-75; exit 221) after expanding to a divided four-lane highway.
 Jonesboro Road has a direct connection to the interstate's South Metro Express Lanes.
 After the intersection that provides access to the express lanes, there are bike lanes travelling in along the sides of the highway.
 The route enters the city limits of McDonough, reducing back to a two-lane road without bike lanes just before an at-grade crossing with another Norfolk Southern track.
 From this crossing west to an intersection with McDonough Parkway, Jonesboro Road is dedicated as the SFC John Beale Hero's Highway.
 In the city limits, the route briefly takes the name Jonesboro Street.
 At the town square of the McDonough Historic District, Jonesboro Street comes to its eastern terminus at an intersection with US 23/SR 20/SR 42/SR 81.